kapilt/contentmirror/ore.rescueme/trunk/ore/rescueme/readme.txt

  - Opensource ( GPLv3 )
  - Elegant and Simple Design, less than 600 lines of code, 100% unit test coverage.
  - Support for Plone 2.5, 3.0, and 3.1
- - Commercially Supported ( ObjectRealms )
+ - Commercial Support Available ( ObjectRealms )

 Installation
 ------------